 Data was coded, cleaned and entered into Epidata version 3.1 and analysed by SPSS Version 25 for the analysis.
-Collinearity and Hosmerlemshow was checked.
-Variable with P-value <= 0.25 in bivariate logistic analysis were transferred into multivariate logistic analysis.
-Frequency, percentages, proportions, odds ratios, were computed.
-Adjusted odds ratios with the 95% confidence interval at p-value of less than 0.05 were considered to be significant told the aim of the study and informed written informed consent was obtained from the mothers before starting the interview.
+Collinearity and Hosmerlem show were checked.
+Variable with P-value <= 0.25 in bivariate logistic analysis were transferred into multivariate logistic analysis .Frequency, percentages, proportions, odds ratios, were computed.
+Adjusted odds ratios with the 95% confidence interval at p-value of less than 0.05 were considered to be significant.